w3f/polkadot-wiki/docs/general/glossary.md

 ## Validator

-A node that secures the Relay Chain by staking DOT, validating proofs from collators on parachains and voting on consensus along with other validators.
+A node that secures the relay chain by staking DOT, validating proofs from collators on parachains and voting on consensus along with other validators.

 ## Vertical Message Passing

 Vertical message passing consists of two separate types of message passing, Downward Message Passing (DMP) and Upward Message Passing (UMP).
-Downward messages pass from the Relay Chain to a parachain, although they may also originate from another parachain via [HRMP](#Horizontal-Relay-routed-Message-Passing).
-Upward messages originate from parachains and go up to the Relay Chain via runtime entry points.
+Downward messages pass from the relay chain to a parachain, although they may also originate from another parachain via [HRMP](#Horizontal-Relay-routed-Message-Passing).
+Upward messages originate from parachains and go up to the relay chain via runtime entry points.

 ## Voting